elkowar/yolk/docs/src/yolk_rhai.md

 #### `main_file`
 A path, relative to the egg directory, that will be opened when you run `yolk edit <eggname>`.

+#### `unsafe_shell_hooks`
+An object that may declare two scripts, which get ran when the egg is deployed or un-deployed.
+The `post_deploy` script gets executed after the egg has been deployed, the `post_undeploy` script gets executed after the egg has been un-deployed.

+Note that these scripts should optimally be idempodent, so running them twice should not change anything compared to running them once.

 ## Available variables